 Hi all!
 I know we barely got kids back in school and the leaves haven’t even started falling yet, but some of you guys are already planning for holiday gifts.
-Well, for all you plan ahead peeps, today is your lucky day.
+Well, for all you plan-ahead-ers, today is your lucky day.
 (And for the procrastinators – like me! – here’s a chance to knock out some of your gifts early!)

 If you’re a long-time reader of the blog, you’ve seen this calendar every year since 2015!
 I don’t usually make the same thing multiple times, but the printables for this DIY photo calendar have been popular enough that people ask for them every year.
 Thanks!